 It can be very costly to lose an employee.
-Both costly for the team moral and the company's wallet.
-On average, a bad hire of a salaried employee cost DKK 500,00 according to Randstad Danmark, and it counts from labor costs to time spend on reading through resumes and carry out job interviews.
+Both costly for the team's morale and the company's wallet.
+On average, a bad hire of a salaried employee cost DKK 500,00, according to Randstad Danmark, and it counts from labor costs to time spend on reading through resumes and carrying out job interviews.

-The preboarding should contain an introduction to the company, history, mission, etc. Preboarding create a sense of security and gives a greater connection to the new workplace faster and that's why it can play a part in retaining employees.
+The preboarding should contain an introduction to the company, history, mission, etc. Preboarding creates a sense of security and gives a greater connection to the new workplace faster, and that's why it can play a part in retaining employees.

-Onboarding is a process where an employee goes from being an outsider to being an insider and that's why a great start is important if you want to retain your employees.
-A study from Wynhurst Group shows that a structured onboarding process increases the change of retainment over 3 years with 56 %.
-Also, proper onboarding plays a part in creating engagement which plays a role in reducing the risk of the employee leaving the company within the first 12 months with 85 %.
+Onboarding is a process where an employee goes from being an outsider to being an insider, and that's why a great start is important if you want to retain your employees.
+A study from Wynhurst Group shows that a structured onboarding process increases the change of retainment over three years by 56 %.
+Also, proper onboarding plays a part in creating engagement which plays a role in reducing the risk of the employee leaving the company within the first 12 months by 85 %.

 Want to learn more about onboarding?
 Read everything you need to know about onboarding.